picturae/chars-and-chunks/README.md

 Chars and Chunks catches single keystrokes and input from barcode scanners in such way these can used to set the flow of a webapp.

-While keystrokes are mapped to a character (yes), barcodes match a regular expression.
+While keystrokes are mapped to a character (yes!), barcodes match a regular expression.
+When a keystroke or barcode is caught, its context (an element in the document) is matched.
+When the context is inside the document tree, the callback function is called with the keystroke or barcode as an argument.

+Chars and Chunks offers a overview of effective keys and barcodes.

 Chars and Chunks will not interfere when the user types text in input fields or textareas.

-The effectivity of a keystroke or a barcode scan can be tied to for example, the top HTML element in a view where the functionality is meaningfull.

-Chars and Chunks offers a overview of effective keys and barcodes.

 ## Install

 Install the package as npm package.
 You can require the package or use it as a module.

-## Useage
+## Usage

 To set up a hotkey an object with members char, context and callback is needed.
+* 'char' is the hotkey
+* 'context' is a reference an element, i.e. the top element in a controlled view
+* 'callback' the function to execute
-Member comment is optional, but can be used to present an overview of hotkeys and barcodes.
+* 'comment' a comment or description of the callback function Member comment is optional, but can be used to present an overview of hotkeys and barcodes.